kusidate/wikitype/README.md

 ## Overview

 This program is a console-based typing practice for Japanese and English application written in Rust.
 It uses Wikipedia articles, local text files, or a list of past mistakes as source material to measure and evaluate the user's typing speed (WPM/KPM) and accuracy.
+Wikipedia texts are licenced under CC BY-SA 3.0.

 ## System Requirements